Joshie112358/StartingYesodWith_flake/Tutorial.md

 ```
 This means, in the first line for example, that our project will use all of the files with extension .yml that are in the `config` folder.
 Note that when you add new files to your project you will need to come back here to list it, otherwise your project won't identify it.

 Then go to the section of `exposed-modules` inside the `library` section.
-Here we see all the files we have in our `tutorial/src` folder, except the ones we added, i.e. Lucid.Supplemental and LucidTemplates.HomeTemplate, add them.
+Here we see all the files we have in our `tutorial/src` folder, except the ones we will add, i.e. Lucid.Supplemental and LucidTemplates.HomeTemplate, add them.
 Once added, it should look like this:
 ```
 library
   exposed-modules: